-Over the past couple years we’ve been hearing rave reviews about deer antlers for dogs.
+Over the past couple of years, we’ve been hearing rave reviews about deer antlers for dogs.

 If you have a Labrador Retriever or Golden Retriever in your house then you probably run into some of the same issues we do with Dublin, our yellow lab, Stetson, our black lab, or Raven, our Golden Retriever.

 Those three just love to chew up their dog toys, treats, chews, bully sticks (we like, recommend, and use bully sticks more than any other chew)…you name it, they chew it.

 In fact, Stetson can chew up a 12-inch bully stick in less than 5 minutes!

 That’s the same stick that used to take Dublin 2 weeks to polish off (now it takes him about a half-hour).

 Needless to say, we’re always on the lookout for a high-quality, durable, chew to occupy our dogs and satisfy their need to chew.

 OTHER RESOURCES: Chew toys are great for helping with bitey, nippy, mouthy puppies.
 Check out this list of best chew toys for a teething puppy from our friends at Labrador Training HQ.

 Do deer antlers make for a good chew toy?